-Steve practices primarily in the areas of insolvency law and commercial litigation and has counseled many companies on all types of business issues over the past twenty eight years.
-Steve chairs the Bankruptcy, Restructuring and Insolvency Litigation Group at Archer and is also co-Chair of the International Law Group.
+Steve practices primarily in the areas of business law, insolvency law and commercial litigation and has counseled many companies on all types of business issues over the past thirty years.
+Steve chairs the Bankruptcy, Restructuring and Insolvency Litigation Group at Archer and is also Chair of the International Law Group.

 His experience includes representing diverse clients in insolvency proceedings, litigation and business matters.
-Recent engagements include representation of debtors (as lead and local counsel), creditor’s committees, trustees, foreign representatives and fiduciaries, as well as providing general counsel to many companies on a variety of litigation, business and corporate issues.
+Recent engagements include representation of debtors (as lead and local counsel), creditor’s committees, trustees, foreign representatives and fiduciaries, as well as providing general counsel to private and public companies on a variety of litigation, business and corporate issues.

-Steve currently represents the creditors committee in complicated bankruptcy proceedings of Fansteel and Wellman Dynamics in Iowa.
-He also represents the creditors committee in the Mountain Crane bankruptcy proceedings in Salt Lake City, Utah.
-He recently represented the creditors committee in a case involving unpaid creditors on the World Trade Center I project pending in the Southern District of New York.
+Steve currently represents the creditors committee in bankruptcy proceedings of Fansteel and Wellman Dynamics in Iowa.
+He also represented the creditors committee in the Mountain Crane bankruptcy proceedings in Salt Lake City, Utah.
+He represented the creditors committee in a case involving unpaid creditors on the World Trade Center I project in the Southern District of New York.

 Steve is counsel to the foreign representative from Hong Kong in Chapter 15 proceedings of Manley Toys Ltd. in the U.S. He recently represented the first Chapter 15 debtor company from mainland China in ongoing complex cross-border proceedings involving a solar panel manufacturing concern in China known as Zhejiang Topoint.
 Steve continues to represent the Hong Kong administrator in Chapter 15 proceedings of Decoro Ltd. and the Plan Trustee in related Chapter 11 proceedings of De Coro USA in North Carolina.